nmeri17/suphle-docs/src/docs/v1/database/index.md

 Relatively static applications may be content with using an ORM that supports this pattern.
 Eloquent, mentioned above, is a powerful implementation that can serve.
 However, some believe this pattern to be plagued by an inherent design flaw that can make code maintenance a nightmare.

 When using this pattern, the models will expect a database connection to have been established for them.
-Consuming modules should endeavor to do this as early as possible.
+Consuming modules should endeavor to do this as early as possible, simply by calling the parent.

 ```php